 Next step for the con-client application is to get a value of a Configuration resource.
-Here, a target value is a value of Configuration resource which has four child resources such as a Region, Time, Network, and Security resources.
+Here, a target value is a value of Configuration resource which has four attributes such as a region, system time, currency, and location attributes.
 More details are described in Section 5.2.

-To get a value, users need to know a Configuration Name indicating the target resource, which is introduced in Section 5.2.
-In this release, the Configuration Name is "configuration".
+To get a value, users need to know a Configuration Name indicating the target attribute key, which is introduced in Section 5.2.
+In this release, the Configuration Name is "all" because it wants to retrieve all attributes in the configuration resource.
 An update value is not needed.
 After that, users store them in form of std::vector structure and then use a getConfigurations() function.
 The code of this procedure is shown as follows: